innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Release Setup**

-    Create the GitLab milestone for the release.
+    Create the GitHub milestone for the release.

 3. **Start a New Release Record**